argoproj/argo-cd/docs/user-guide/config-management-plugins.md

       command: [sh, -c, find . -name env.yaml]
 ```

 If `discover.fileName` is not provided, the `discover.find.command` is executed in order to determine whether an
 application repository is supported by the plugin or not.
-The `find` command should return a non-error exit code when
+The `find` command should return a non-error exit code
-the application source type is supported.
+and produce output to stdout when the application source type is supported.

 If your plugin makes use of `git` (e.g. `git crypt`), it is advised to set `lockRepo` to `true` so that your plugin will have exclusive access to the
 repository at the time it is executed.
 Otherwise, two applications synced at the same time may result in a race condition and sync failure.